nou-ros/pyLab/_05_beautifulSoup/readme.md

 * [Technologies](#technologies)

 ## General info
-Monitor the price of wacom touchpad from amazon.
+Monitor the price of wacom touchpad using beautifulSoup library from amazon and email it via smtp library.

 ## Technologies
 * BeautifulSoup
 * Request
+* smtplib

 ## Contact
 Created by [@nourosO_O](https://twitter.com/nourosO_O) - feel free to contact me!